 We are required to minimize conditions that would attract pests and animals such as rodents, birds, and burrowing animals.
 These efforts include covering the waste daily, paid professional pest control, and regular visual checks for signs of animal intrusion on the landfill.
+We don't commonly receive comments or concerns from our existing neighbors about pests.

-We have invested in native pollinator seed mixes on our landfill cover and are committed to habitat restoration so that the site attracts a diversity of species of wildlife.
+Of note, we have invested in native pollinator seed mixes on our landfill cover and are committed to habitat restoration so that the site attracts a diversity of species of wildlife.